mzfrank/myweb/index.md

 Behavioral Machine Learning? with [Keer Yang](https://keeryang.github.io/)

-Federal Funds and Corporate Investment: The Equity Financing Channel.
+Federal Funds and the Financing of Corporate Assets.
 With Mehdi Beyhaghi, Ping McLemore and Ali Sanati.

 How Important are Corporate Debt Financing Constraints? with [Ali Sanati](https://www.alisanati.com/)